ideonate/nb2xls/README.md

 # nb2xls - Jupyter notebooks to Excel Spreadsheets

-Convert Jupyter notebooks to Excel Spreadsheets, through a new 'Download As' option or via nbconvert on the command line.
+Convert Jupyter notebooks to Excel Spreadsheets (xlsx), through a new 'Download As' option or via nbconvert on the command line.

 Respects tables such as Pandas DataFrames.
 Also exports image data such as matplotlib output.